 Greeting card prototypes are simply greeting card sketches in three-dimensional-space.
 They are invaluable because they help you prevent mistakes, fix errors, and visualize the big picture better.
-Nonetheless, you don’t need them every time you make your own greeting card.
+Nonetheless, you don’t need them every time you make your very own greeting card.
 Hence, the key is figuring out where and when to use them.

 For instance, if you are using card making instructions to make a greeting card, then you may not have to bother with this because the prototypes are already directly or indirectly incorporated into the instructions.